emmahewson/mp1_batala_bangor/README.md

 * The first section that the user arrives after the hero is a large, bright red container with a brief bio of the band.
 * This will give the user an immediate understanding of who the band is and what they do.
 * There is also an animated button to encourage the user to find out more about the band (link to About Us)
     * This button has CSS animation on hover devices.
 The lines represent the vibrations coming off a drum.
+The text on the button also has a slight scale transform to make the hover effect more impactful.
+    * The animation is smooth, with an ease-in-out and staggered timing so the lines appear with a slight offset to give a ripple effect.
     * The animation is disabled on non-hover devices, so the lines are permenantly visible.
 * This button gives the user another navigation route through the site, an alternative to navigating using the navbar.